samuel-martin-vick/25-kHz-Filter-Project/README.md

 Details:

 The Infrared System was provided by SPU's Engineering Department.
 It plugs into wall outlet power.
 It has 3 infrared emitters that each send a 10 kHz, 17 kHz, or 25 kHz respectively.
-On the other side, their are 3 IR detectors which receive the signals.
+On the other side, there are 3 IR detectors which receive the signals.
 The signals are then combined into one output wire.
 Each signal was about 3 V peak to peak, so if all 3 switches were turned on, then the total signal would be about 9 V peak to peak.

 First the circuit uses a bandpass filter centered on 25 kHz to block out the 17 kHz and 10 kHz signals.
 Then it has a peak detector which converts the AC signal to DC.
-Then a comparator detects if the output voltage of the peak detector is above a certain threshold (~0.8 V), it will output +5V.
-Which will then turn on the LED.
+Then a comparator detects if the output voltage of the peak detector is above a certain threshold (~0.8 V).
+If detected, it outputs +5V which powers on the LED.